 This guide, developed by the Office of Student Life and in consultation with members of Waldorf's Emergency Response/Threat Assessment Team, provides vital information concerning emergency response practices and procedures at Waldorf University.
-All members of the campus community should familiarize themselves with the contents of this document and keep it easily accessible at all times.
+All members of the campus community should familiarize themselves with the contents of this document and always keep it easily accessible.